zx85/esp32-trap-camera/README.md

 Finally I'll do something with the ESP-NOW companion device (to make the pictures available on the home WiFi network) - but I've ont got that far yet.

 ### Part 1: capture the picture using a PIR
 Managed to compile the software, but the camera is duff.. new bits are on order

+#### ESP32 S3 WROOM - it's pretty cool.

+I've upgraded the hardware to the ESP32 S3 WROOM board.

+There's some excellent tutorials on the [Freenove Github page](https://github.com/Freenove/Freenove_ESP32_S3_WROOM_Board) of which I'm following the 'C' tutorial to try and get the new hardware to work.. mainly by removing some bits from the previous tutorial and changing some of the pins.

+So far the SD card and the camera are recognised.